rscopes/rescope/readme.md

 ## ReScope What ?

-ReScope is a flexible and easy to use Store system inspired by ReactJS methods.
+ReScope is a flexible \& effective Store system inspired by ReactJS methods.

 Mechanic is simple:
-Stores take the key values & the others stores as entry states Then, using a "refine" function they maintain the output data set needed for the templates or the followers stores/listeners
+Stores take key values & the others stores as entry states Then, using a "refine" function they maintain the output data set needed for the templates or the followers stores/listeners

-Example they can maintain :
+By examples, stores can maintain :
 - the records matching some ids,
-- Fetched & converted datas ready for render
+- Processed & interpolated datas, ready for render
 - Page state & status
 - session, etc...